skrishnan99/proteanics_founding_frontend_engineer_techincal_assessment/README.md

 Write a detailed design document outlining your implementation approach for an AI-enabled inline edit feature.

+**You cannot use tiptap's AI plugin to implement this feature. you have to implement this functionality yourself.**

 [Watch Notion's AI-enabled inline edits demo video](./assets/notion_inline_edit_recording.mp4) _A video demonstrating how AI-enabled inline edits are implemented in Notion's editor._